(This guide is constantly updated. Please check back frequently.)

-- A "paper" copy printed on standard computer paper must be AFTER you have defended and made all corrections given to you at the time of your final
+- A "paper" copy printed on standard computer paper must be submitted AFTER you have defended and made all corrections given to you at the time of your final

 - A completed Final Committee Approval for Electronic Thesis or Dissertation Submission form signed by ALL committee members.